Paragraph jump menu

 2024 International Building Code

-Ordinance 8684 On March 20, 2025, City Council adopted the 2024 International Building Codes (I-codes) which were published by the International Code Council.
-The I-codes were adopted with local amendments specific to the City of Boulder.
+Ordinance 8684 Adopted March 20, 2025.
+The ordinance adopts the 2024 International Building Codes published by the International Code Council with local amendments specific to the City of Boulder.
 These codes will go into effect Aug.
 1, 2025.

 Occupancy